Shortbread Cookie Recipe

 Step-By-Step Instructions

-In the bowl of a hand-held or stand mixer fitted with the paddle attachment or beaters, combine the butter, sugar, salt, vanilla extract, and almond extract.
+In the bowl of an electric mixer fitted with the paddle attachment or beaters, combine the butter, sugar, salt, vanilla extract, and almond extract and beat until creamy and smooth.

 adding the flour to the butter mixture